1. General Practice Experience Pilot Pathway – Examination Eligibility Policy

 - meet the minimum part time requirements

 - Hold current Australian medical registration at all times while on the General Practice Experience Pathway and to be eligible for the examinations.
-Candidates must disclose any restrictions on, or changes to, their medical registration to the RACGP.
-Failure to do this will be handled as per the Educational Misconduct Policy.
+Candidates must disclose any restrictions, conditions, suspensions and/or notations on, or changes to, their medical registration to the RACGP.
+Candidates must disclose changes to their medical registration to the RACGP via email to firstname.lastname@example.org.
+Failure to do this will be handled as per the Academic Misconduct Policy.